AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/send-a-sales-email/email-tracking-overview.md

 **How to Send Your First Trackable Attachment**

-1. Compose an email or edit a template, then click the **Content** button.
+1. Compose an email or edit a template, then click the **[!UICONTROL Content]** button.

 1. Upload your attachment and send it out.
-We support PDFs, Word docs, and Powerpoint presentations.
+We support PDFs, [!DNL Word] docs, and [!DNL Powerpoint] presentations.

-1. Select **Add to Email**.
+1. Select **[!UICONTROL Add to Email]**.

-1. Click **Send** and fire up your Live Feed.
+1. Click **[!UICONTROL Send]** and fire up your Live Feed.
 You’ll see your recipients as they open and page through your attachments.

 >[!TIP]
 >